hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Optional.
 Default: false.

-    Sample states with all symmetris of the system instead of just those which conserve the symmetry of the reference state.
+    Sample states with all symmetries of the system instead of just those which conserve the symmetry of the reference state.
 ``all_spin_sectors``
     type: boolean.